How to retire to Australia

 Australia has some taxes that will relate specifically to you as a non-citizen moving over, especially regarding income tax.

-If you are planning to cover your monthly expenses and obligations primarily with your pension when you retire to Australia, it is important to understand how much you will be taxed.
+If you plan to cover your monthly expenses and obligations primarily with your pension when you retire to Australia, it is important to understand how much you will be taxed.

-Taxes ca be difficult to get to grips with, so talking to a specialist financial adviser is useful.
+Taxes can be difficult to get to grips with, so talking to a specialist financial adviser is useful.

-If you retire to Australia and continue to earn any additional income there, you will pay tax on it, and as a British expat you may not be entitled to the tax-free threshold that citizens are.
+If you retire to Australia and continue to earn any additional income there, you will pay tax on it, and as a British expat, you may not be entitled to the tax-free threshold that citizens are.
+How much tax you pay depends if you are classed as a resident for tax purposes.

-Again, it is always worth seeking out some expert guidance on exactly what position you will be in before you leave.
+Again, it is always worth seeking expert guidance on exactly what position you will be in before you leave.

 How a financial adviser can help you retire to Australia